pivotal/docs-tap/getting-started/create-app-accelerator.hbs.md

 ## <a id="create-an-app-acc"></a>Create an application accelerator

-For this example, we will be assuming that you are using a publically accessible Git repository and that you include a README file in the repository.
+For this example, use a publicly accessible Git repository and include a README file in the repository.
 You can configure these options when you create a repository on GitHub.
-You will need the repository URL to create an accelerator.
+You need the repository URL to create an accelerator.

 To create a new application accelerator by using your Git repository, follow these steps:

-1. Clone your Git repository.
+1. Clone your Git repository:

     ```sh
     git clone https://github.com/path/to/repo